 2. More time equals more options

-When she was in her nineties, my grandmother told me that as she aged, time moved faster.
+When she was in her nineties, our grandmother told us that as she aged, time moved faster.
 She fully expected that by the time she reached 100, a year would seem like a day.
-When owners tell me that they will begin to plan for the transition out of their businesses at some point “down the road,” I wish I could introduce them to my grandmother.
+When owners tell us that they will begin to plan for the transition out of their businesses at some point “down the road,” we wish we could introduce them to our grandmother.

 4. Come on in — the water’s fine